HDR & More Immersive Sound Is Our Future

 Flash forward 12 months and my company DC Color, Ott House Audio and our friends from Dolby are hosting an open house event for 150 network executives, producers, DPs, and editors showing off Dolby Atmos & Dolby Vision.

-Clearly, I had accepted Cheryl’s challenge!
+Clearly, I accepted Cheryl’s challenge!
 Today we’re the only facility in the Mid-Atlantic to offer Dolby Atmos and Dolby Vision mastering services under one roof.

 Along the way, I’ll share my mistakes, tips and tricks that I’ve learned, and things I’d like to see improved in the Dolby Vision workflow.
 If you’re reading this article you probably know HDR means High Dynamic Range, but throughout this series when I mention SDR or Standard Dynamic Range, I’m referring to traditional 100-nit gamma 2.4 monitors that we’ve been using our entire careers.

 The Alphabet Soup Of Terms